enthus1ast/nimja/readme.md

 declare your own `$` before you call `compileTemplateStr()` or `compileTemplateFile()` for your custom objects.
-For complex types it is recommend to use the method described in the `importnwt` section.
+For complex types it is recommend to use the method described in the `importnimja` section.
 ```twig
 {{myVar}}
 {{someProc()}}
 ```

-importnwt
+importnimja
 ---------

 import the content of another template.